2021 Styrian Grand Prix: Background

 Sole Formula One tyre supplier Pirelli were expected to bring their middle three dry-weather tyre compounds in terms of hardness—the C2, C3, and C4—which were originally intended for the next round.
 Ten constructors and twenty drivers participated, with no changes from the season entry list.
 Robert Kubica drove for Alfa Romeo Racing in the first free practice session in place of Kimi Räikkönen.
 Max Verstappen entered the event leading the World Drivers' Championship, with a twelve-point advantage ahead of Lewis Hamilton, while Red Bull Racing led the World Constructors' Championship by thirty-seven points from the Mercedes team.
 Verstappen, who had won Grands Prix at the circuit twice before, felt that the race would be close between Red Bull and Mercedes and that understanding the weather conditions would be important.
 Hamilton described Spielberg as "a power-hungry circuit", believing that Red Bull had a straight-line speed advantage and that it would be necessary for Mercedes to "maximise absolutely everything" to compete with them.
+Hamilton had swapped chassis with teammate Valtteri Bottas for the previous round at Le Castellet, but in Spielberg the pair returned to using the chassis they had used from the third-through-sixth rounds.
+Red Bull had a new floor and diffuser at this event, which created more downforce in slower corners and allowed the team to reduce drag elsewhere on the car.

 Practice

 The first practice session passed without major incident and ended with Red Bull's Verstappen fastest ahead of Scuderia AlphaTauri's Pierre Gasly and Mercedes driver Hamilton.
 Sergio Pérez and Carlos Sainz Jr were amongst the drivers who had spins during this session.
 There was some very light rain during Friday's running which did not effect proceedings significantly.

 Verstappen set the fastest official time in the second free practice session with Daniel Ricciardo second for McLaren and the Alpine team’s Esteban Ocon third, after Hamilton had a faster lap time disallowed for a track limits violation.
-Valtteri Bottas spun in the pit lane after leaving in second gear; he was penalised for this, being required to start from three positions further back in the race and having two penalty points added to his FIA Super Licence.
+Bottas spun in the pit lane after leaving in second gear; he was penalised for this, being required to start from three positions further back in the race and having two penalty points added to his FIA Super Licence.
 Gasly did not participate in this session because the AlphaTauri mechanics were attempting to diagnose a fault with his car's engine.

 Hamilton set the fastest lap in the third practice session followed by Verstappen in second, and Bottas in third.
 Verstappen felt that Hamilton had impeded him during his fast runs.
 Bottas and Gasly nearly collided in the pit lane while Gasly was exiting his pit garage.